 04 of 10

-The Procession of Princes (Fürstenzug) is the largest porcelain mural in the world, depicting a parade of Saxon princes and dukes to commemorate the 1000-year long reign of the Wettin dynasty.
+The Procession of Princes (Fürstenzug) is the most massive porcelain mural in the world, depicting a parade of Saxon princes and dukes to commemorate the 1000-year long reign of the Wettin dynasty.

 05 of 10

-Dresden’s Green Vault (Grünes Gewölbe) is home to one of the finest royal treasures collections in Europe.
-Housed in the Dresden Palace, the treasure chamber was founded by August the Strong in the 18th century.
+Dresden’s Green Vault (Grünes Gewölbe) is home to one of the most beautiful royal treasures collections in Europe.
+Housed in the Dresden Palace, August the Strong founded the treasure chamber in the 18th century.

 It is filled with elaborate artworks of gold, silver, gems, enamel, ivory, bronze, and amber, and includes the largest green diamond in the world.
 This is one of the most popular sites in the so get your tickets well in advance.